-To date, commercial relations with Benin have been limited, although they show much potential.
-In 2011, Canadian exports of merchandise to Benin totalled $14.08 million and consisted of transportation equipment, animal products, mechanical and electric machinery and textile products.
-Imports to Canada from Benin totalled $22,981 and consisted of paper products, mechanical and electric machinery, and fats, oils and wax.
-There are, however, many partnerships between Canadian and Benin educational institutions and a number of Benin students are studying in Canada.
+To date, commercial relations with Benin have been modest, although they show much potential.
+In 2013, Canada’s bilateral merchandise trade with Benin totaled over $ 24 million.
+There are many partnerships between Canadian and Benin educational institutions and a number of Benin students are studying in Canada.

-In January 2013, Canada and Benin signed a Foreign Investment Promotion and Protection Agreement (FIPA), the first such agreement between Canada and a country in sub-Saharan Africa.
+In January 2013, during President Boni-Yayi’s visit to Canada, the two countries signed a Foreign Investment Promotion and Protection Agreement (FIPA).
+The FIPA entered into force on May 12, 2014 and is the second agreement into force between Canada and a country in sub-Saharan Africa (after Tanzania).
 The agreement will promote closer economic links between Canada and Benin and will encourage Canadian companies to examine the economic potential of the country more closely, particularly in the area of infrastructure.